I want to let my property. Do I need to tell my mortgage lender?

 You must ensure that all furnishings comply with furniture and furnishing regulations.
 All compliant furniture must display standard labels in a prominent position.
 This is to reduce the risk of fire within the property.

-The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
-ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
+The ARLA Propertymark is the leading professional and regulatory body for letting agents in the UK.
+ARLA Propertymark is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
 Remember, letting agents are not regulated by law.
 Your Move choose to be members of a regulatory body.

 The Property Ombudsman (TPO) is an independent body to which landlords can refer any complaint should the agent fail to address it to their satisfaction.
 We are founder TPO members.